zyw229/blog/blog/content/posts/macro003.md

 ---
-title: "Regional banks, how are you doin'?"
+title: "Regional banks, how you doin'?"
 date: 2023-05-26T15:59:56-07:00
 draft: false
 ---

 ## Summary

-Since the introduction of the Bank Term Funding Program (BTFP), stress level within the banking sector has been more closely tied to overall market liquidity.
-In this article, we explore the various channels through which bank stress affects liquidity.
-We revisit key metrics we've been watching since the SVB failure, and try to make our best projection for market liquidity for the near future.
+Since the introduction of the Bank Term Funding Program (BTFP), stress within the banking sector has been more closely tied to overall market liquidity.
+In this article, we explore the various channels through which bank stress affects market liquidity.
+We revisit several key metrics we've been watching since the SVB failure, and try to make our best projection for market liquidity for the coming months.

 ---

 ## Bank stress

 77 days have passed since the SVB collapse, we have witnessed three relatively large banks failing (SVB, Signature Bank, First Republic Bank).
 It's probably an understatement to say that the regional bank sector is under stress.
-SVB and Signature suffered rapid bank runs, while First Republic literally slow bled to death.
+SVB and Signature suffered rapid bank runs, while First Republic was on life support for two months before slowly bleeding to death.

 The underlying reason for such stress is largely due to the banks' exposure to interest rate risk.
 Having bought in large amount of low-interest long-duration assets during the 2021-2022 Fed-induced fixed income bubble, banks suffered a large loss on their hold-to-maturity (HTM) portfolio.